dwightjack/vue-types/packages/docs/guide/validators.md

 ### objectOf

 Validates that a prop is an object with values of a certain type.
-Accepts JavaScript constructors, Vue.js props validation objects and VueTypes validators objects.
+It accepts JavaScript constructors, Vue.js props validation objects, and VueTypes validators objects.

 <CodeExample>